manojgudi/senml_yang_draft/draft.md

 # Introduction

 In its simplest form, an IoT device consists of at least one sensor, and ability to send measurements of this sensor over the network.
 Occasionally, the device parameters can also be sent over the network to monitor and manipulate its behavior.
-Such devices are constrained on energy, network (in its availability as well as bandwidth), and data processing capabilities as they embed primitive processors.
+Such devices are constrained on energy, network (in its availability as well as bandwidth), and data processing capabilities as they embed low power processors.
 Consequently, SenML is an appropriate choice for representing this nature of data from these devices.

 As much as SenML is useful in building simple IoT applications, a well-defined data model for the same would allow developers and engineers alike to build more complex data systems if the data can be modeled in YANG.
 Subsequently, the YANG model of SenML can leverage SID based CORECONF representation of its data to further reduce network footprint and improve its interoperability with other network devices.